Get Yourself Hooked on Shipping PodCast

 PS: The best time to listen is when commuting.
 Pop up your earphones and stay ahead in your game.

-Shipping Podcast - listen to the maritime professionals in the world of shipping The shipping industry is the backbone of international trade, contributing to the globalisation and development of the world, but it's the shipping people who makes the world go around.
+Shipping Podcast - this is where we talk about the coolest industry on the planet and help raise the maritime industry's profile.
+The shipping industry is the backbone of international trade, contributing to the globalisation and development of the world, but it's the shipping people who makes the world go around.
 This is where you meet the maritime professionals, strong characters with an interesting background.